qmk/qmk_firmware/docs/cleaning_up_avr.md

 # Squeezing the most out of AVR

-AVR is severely resource-constrained, and QMK is close to the point where support for AVR needs to be moved to legacy status as newer development is unable to fit into those constraints.
+AVR is severely resource-constrained, and as QMK continues to grow, it is approaching a point where support for AVR may need to be moved to legacy status as newer development is unable to fit into those constraints.

-If you need to reduce the compiled size of your firmware, there are a number of options to do so.
+However, if you need to reduce the compiled size of your firmware, there are a number of options to do so.

 ## `rules.mk` Settings
 First and foremost is enabling link time optimization.
 To do so, add this to your rules.mk: